-YEAR ENDED DECEMBER 31, 1995 COMPARED TO YEAR ENDED DECEMBER 31, 1994

-NET REVENUE.
-Net revenue decreased \$61.1 million or 11.1% to \$486.7 million in 1995 from \$547.8 million in 1994.
-Net revenue from wholesale operations decreased \$87.2 million to \$271.0 million from \$358.1 million, including a \$22.4 million decline due to closing certain accounts, and a \$2.8 million decline due to the licensing out of certain apparel lines as described above.
+YEAR ENDED DECEMBER 31, 1995 COMPARED TO YEAR ENDED DECEMBER 31, 1994 decreased \$87.2 million to \$271.0 million from \$358.1 million, including a \$22.4 million decline due to closing certain accounts, and a \$2.8 million decline due to the licensing out of certain apparel lines as described above.
 Excluding these items, net revenue from wholesale operations would have decreased \$61.9 million.
 The principal reasons for the decrease were a \$56.3 million decline in domestic sales of men's and women's apparel and a \$15.5 million decrease in offprice revenue, partially offset by increased sales outside the United States to international distributors of \$9.8 million.
 The Company's domestic net sales declined during this period as a result of increased competition in branded denim apparel, the sluggish retail environment, the consolidation taking place among department store retailers and financial difficulties experienced by certain of the Company's wholesale customers.
 Net revenue from retail operations increased \$20.1 million to \$169.4 million from \$149.3 million.
 This net increase reflects a 37.0% increase in retail net revenue resulting from new retail store openings, somewhat offset by a 7.4% decline in comparable store net revenue, primarily attributable to the continued sluggish market conditions affecting the factory outlet stores.
 Net royalties increased 14.9% in 1995 to \$46.4 million from \$40.4 million in 1994.
 This increase was attributable to the continued growth in existing licensees' businesses as well as the addition of new licensees.
-Revenue from international operations comprised 6.9% and 3.7% of the Company's net revenue during 1995 and 1994, respectively.